 Now, Let’s Bake Up these Individual Bread Bowls with Cheesy Spinach Dip Filling!

 It doesn't get much better than deliciously cheesy spinach dip stuffed inside warm french bread!
-These Individual Spinach Dip Bread Bowls make great party food, especially since they're a warm, filling, easy to serve and carb-tastic appetizer!
+These Individual Spinach Dip Bread Bowls make great party food and holiday appetizers!

 - 13.3 ounces Can of refrigerated french bread loaf